Tips for Saving on Homeowner's Insurance

 - Raise your deductible: The deductible is the amount you must pay out-of-pocket before the insurance policy kicks in on a claim.
 Raising your deductible from $250 to $500 will likely lower your premium.

-- Maintain a good credit history: Insurance companies are increasingly using credit information to price homeowner's insurance policies.
+- Maintain a good credit history: Some insurance companies are increasingly using credit information to price homeowner's insurance policies.
 Protect your credit standing by paying bills on time and keeping your credit balances low.
 Check your credit report on a regular basis and promptly correct any errors.

 - Install safety/security devices: Smoke detectors, burglar alarms and deadbolt locks can prevent or minimize damage or loss.
 More sophisticated alarm systems will also help.
 Many companies provide discounts for these security measures.
 Always report home security improvements to your insurance agent and ask about possible discounts.

-- Stay with one insurance company: If you stay with one company for a period of years, your insurer may offer you a discount for your loyalty.
+- Stay with one insurance company: If you stay with one company for a period of years, that company may offer you a discount for your loyalty.

 For more information on buying homeowner's insurance, consult the Office of the Commissioner of Insurance's Consumer's Guide to Homeowner's Insurance available on OCI's Web site or by calling the numbers below.